jfarmer/interview-questions/README.md

 ## Common Data Structures

 Be able to quickly implement these data structures and their common operations in your language(s) of choice.
+There are other data structures worth knowing, but these are by far the most common.

 ### Singly Linked Lists